hdeiner/using-cucumber-to-specify-by-example/README.md

 The context can be a costly operation.
 That's why I made it static within the class.

 This code is a litttle bit of a kludge in it.
 The  context.close().

+And don't forget to look at the pretty cucumber reports located at target/cucumber-pretty-reports/cucumber-html-reports/overview-features.html and target/cucumber-pretty-reports/cucumber-html-reports/overview-steps.html.